Cystic Fibrosis Paediatric and Adult Service

 How do I give feedback about Monash CF?

-There are a number of ways you can have provide feedback Monash CF. You may like to speak directly to your CF team members or, if you have a concern, contact the Monash Health Consumer Liaison at http://www.monashhealth.org/page/Concerns_compliments
+There are a number of ways you can have provide feedback Monash CF. You may like to speak directly to your CF team members or, if you have a concern, contact the Monash Health Consumer Liaison; telephone 9594 2702 or email http://www.monashhealth.org/page/Concerns_compliments

-If you are interested in becoming involved in the Monash CF Consumer Advisory Group or any of the Monash Health Consumer Groups, contact email@example.com or call 9594 6230
+If you are interested in becoming involved in the Monash CF Consumer Advisory Group or any of the Monash Health Consumer Groups, contact firstname.lastname@example.org or call 9594 6230.
+You can also speak with the CF Coordinator or Social Worker

 Is there extra support I can use in the community?